Trains (40 Minutes to NYC)

 During peak commuting hours, 5 am to 9 am, trains depart for New York Penn Station every twenty minutes.
 Similarly, trains depart from NYC Penn Station for Short Hills/Millburn every twenty minutes during peak hours of 4:30 pm to 7 pm.

 Please see train schedules on njtransit.com as train schedules are updated every month.

-For those who choose to drive, there are parking lots in both Short Hills and Millburn train stations where local residents can purchase parking passes for an annual fee of 150 dollars.
+For those who choose to drive, there are parking lots in both Short Hills and Millburn train stations where local residents can purchase parking passes.
+Below is the breakdown in pricing for parking passes:

 A parking pass allows you to park at either parking lot, Millburn or Short Hills.
 However, the Millburn parking lot has valet service, a complimentary bonus that many local residents enjoy.